 As described here, all academic major and degree programs are expected to document their assessment activities each year by participating in the annual assessment process.
 While program-specific results are available internally, Appendix D (pdf) of the Institutional Assessment Plan displays a summary of participation in the annual assessment process.
 These reports identify the programs fully participating in the process (and whether each program meets our institutional expectations for assessment).

 In 2011-12, the CLA was piloted to freshmen and seniors.
 The CLA is a performance assessment that evaluates a student's ability to think critically, reason analytically, solve problems and communicate clearly.
-In 2013-14, the CLA+ will be administered to seniors.
+In 2013-14, the CLA+ was administered to 101 seniors and 52 juniors.

 Each year, our graduating seniors and alumni are surveyed with regards to their post-graduation activities and satisfaction with their experiences at St. Ambrose.

 • 2012 Report: General Education Outcomes - Importance & Satisfaction

 • 2011 Report: 2010-11 Alumni Survey GenEd Perceptions

 • 2010 Report: Graduate Survey Statistics

 • 2005 Report: Perceptions of General Education & Major Department